danusk/fend-feed-reader/README.md

 # fend-feed-reader

-Web-based application that reads RSS feeds
+Built from an existing web-based application that reads RSS feeds.

+## Background:
+This is a project to get familiar with Jasmine unit tests and "test-driven development."
+The tests were written to test an existing RSS feed application.

 ## Getting Started: